ramuneri/Interactive-Brokers-API-Demo/README.md

 ---

 ## Portfolio Construction

 Two portfolio versions were created:

 #### Bad Portfolio (“Bendras BLOGAS”)

 - This incorrectly sums equity curves in dollars.
 - This method is wrong because:

 - Expensive stocks dominate the result
 - Percentage performance is ignored
 - Capital allocation is unrealistic

 - The portfolio becomes price-weighted, not equal-weighted

 #### Good Portfolio (“Bendras GERAS”)

 - An equal-weight portfolio using percentage returns:
 - portfolio_returns = mean of all strategy returns (each day)
 - portfolio_equity = cumulative product of (1 + portfolio_returns)

 - This method:
 - Allocates equal capital to each strategy
 - Represents real portfolio behavior
 - Produces fair and comparable performance
 - This is the correct way to combine strategies.

 ## Correlation Analysis

 I calculated the correlation matrix of daily strategy returns.
 This shows how similarly or differently strategies behave:
 Most correlations were low (–0.10 to +0.30) - this means good diversification.

 Momentum strategies across different assets often have low correlation The portfolio benefits from mixing independent strategies Correlation was visualized using a heatmap.

 ## Visualizations

 The following charts were generated:
 Individual price charts for all 10 assets
 Bad portfolio total equity (incorrect)
 Good portfolio equity (correct)
 Correlation matrix heatmap
 Equity curves of individual strategies vs portfolio These help illustrate diversification, performance differences, and why equal-weighting matters.

 ## Conclusion

 This project demonstrates:
 Reuse of a strategy from previous work
 Ability to optimize strategy parameters
 Portfolio construction skills
 Understanding of correct vs. incorrect methods Interpretation of correlations
 Visualization of results
 The equal-weight momentum portfolio shows smoother growth and less risk compared to individual strategies, thanks to low correlation and diversified exposure.

+---

+#### Short:
+- Apply the same strategy (momentum) to many assets
+- Optimized to find the best n for each instrument
+- Combine the strategy results (returns) into a portfolio